22940dev/hugo-frameview/content/likes.md

 ## Sharing
 I love [sharing things](https://wiki.nikitavoloboev.xyz/sharing/sharing.html) I make and I am open about most things I do and like.

-I share most of the code I write and release it as [open source](https://wiki.nikitavoloboev.xyz/sharing/my-github.html) for everyone to use and reuse as they like.
+I share most of the code I write [open source](https://wiki.nikitavoloboev.xyz/sharing/my-github.html) for everyone to use and reuse as they like.

 ## Writing
 I share my knowledge and experiences by writing about it in my [blog](https://medium.com/@nikitavoloboev) and I maintain my own [personal wiki](https://wiki.nikitavoloboev.xyz) in the spirit of continuous learning.